 - 1. Questions: All questions regarding tuition, fees, and payments are first directed to the business office. - 2.
 Payments: To meet its obligations and objectives, ILS must receive payment of tuition in a timely manner following the signed contract agreement.
 Initial payments are made before the start of the school year so that textbooks and materials can be ordered and received at the start of the school year.
-All monthly payment plans for School tuition are made through FACTS Tuition.

-3. Due Date:

-- a.
-Tuition Payments: Each tuition payment is due on the fifth (5th) or twentieth (20th) of the month and paid online through FACTS (link from your ParentsWeb School Information System [SIS] account). - b.
-Lunch and Extended Care Payments: Parents need to pay these charges weekly.
-The balance in a student's lunch account or extended care account must be kept below a \$50 balance to continue using each program. - 4.
+All monthly payment plans for School tuition are made through FACTS Tuition. - 3.
+Due Date: - a.
+Tuition Payments and Extended Care: Each tuition payment and extended care fees are due on the fifth (5th) or twentieth (20th) of the month and paid online through FACTS (link from your Family Portal and Family App School Information System [SIS] account). - b.
+Lunch, Milk and Extended Care Drop In Fees: Parents need to pay these charges weekly.
+The balance in a student's account must be kept below a \$20 balance to continue using each program. - 4.
 Tuition One (1) Missed Payment: I/We understand that accounts where one (1) payment is missed, the student may be denied participation in school and school-related events.
-Families suffering hardship are invited to submit in writing to the Immanuel School Board a request for special consideration.
+Families suffering hardship are invited to submit in writing to

+- the Immanuel School Board a request for special consideration.
 This written request must be received before tuition becomes two (2) payments missed. - 5.
 Tuition Two (2) Missed Payments: I/We understand that accounts where two (2) payments are missed, the student may be denied participation in school and school-related events.
 At the discretion of the Immanuel School Board, the account will be subject to forwarding to collection agencies or pursued through other legal means. - 6.
 Collections: I/We agree to pay all reasonable attorney's fees and costs in the event that this account is referred for collection.
 I/We also agree to 18% per annum for all amounts due that are not paid within 30 days of the due date. - 7.
 Late Pick up Fee: When a child is picked up after 6 pm, there will be a \$1/minute late charge.
 Your account will be billed for the amount. - 8.
 NSF Check Fee: A \$25 fee will be charged for each returned check.
 The check will be resubmitted to the bank.
 The check must clear before records can be released to the family. - 9.
 Enrollment: If a child has a balance remaining from past years in the School, the family will not be eligible to apply and enroll any children in the family until the account is brought current. - 10.
-Flexible Spending Accounts If your employer requires additional paperwork beyond receipts from ILS, your request will be filled within 7 days of the request.
+Flexible Spending Accounts: If your employer requires additional paperwork beyond receipts from ILS, your request will be filled within 7 days of the request.
 All requests are signed by the business administrator or a designee in the school office.

-All accounting questions should be e-mailed to the school office at <a href="mailed-school.google-school-sc
+All accounting questions should be e-mailed to the school office at school.office@ILSolivettel.org or mailed to the school.